salvatorecorvaglia/accessio/CONTRIBUTING.md

 # Contributing to Accessio 🎯

-First off, thank you for considering contributing to `Accessio`!
+First off, thank you for considering contributing to Accessio!
 It's people like you who make the open-source community such an amazing place to learn, inspire, and create.

 ## 🌈 How Can I Contribute?